China to boost bank lending power, though IMF says no need

 Authorities have chosen a more nuanced approach this year, opting to selectively relax policy in areas that it believes require assistance, rather than let money seep into speculative or wasteful activities.

-The CBRC also said on Friday that it will tighten supervision of the shadow banking sector to crack down on risky lending that occurs outside bank balance sheets.
+The CBRC also said on Friday that it will tighten supervision of the shadow banking sector to crack down on risky lending that occurs outside banks' balance sheets.

-The World Bank urged China to speed up fiscal and financial sector reforms to deal with the root cause of its debt problems.

-President Xi Jinping said on Friday careful planning of fiscal reforms was needed, the official Xinhua news agency said.
+"The financial risks in important sectors still require stronger regulation," it said.